hongarc/hongarc.github.io/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests and linting: `npm run test:coverage && npm run lint`
+4. Run linting and type checking: `npm run lint && npm run typecheck`
 5. Commit with pre-commit hooks enabled
 6. Push and create a pull request

 The CI pipeline will automatically:

 - Run linting and formatting checks
-- Execute tests with coverage
 - Verify TypeScript compilation
-- Upload coverage reports
+- Build the project